lauren-alexandra/basin-inflow-dnn/README.md

 Huang, X., Stevenson, S., & Hall, A. D. (2020).
 Future warming and intensification of precipitation extremes: A “double whammy” leading to increasing flood risk in California. *Geophysical Research Letters, 47*(16), 1-9. https://doi.org/10.1029/2020GL088679

-Ingram, B. L., & Malamud-Roam, F. (2015). *The west without water: What past floods, droughts, and other climatic clues tell us about tomorrow*.
+Ingram, B. L., & Malamud-Roam, F. (2015). *The West without water: What past floods, droughts, and other climatic clues tell us about tomorrow*.
 University of California Press.

 Isenberg, A. C. (2006). *Mining California: An ecological history*.
 Hill and Wang.